madasar/ARDroneDocker/README.md

 ## Synopsis

-This is a Docker container for Ubuntu 12.04 Precise that compiles the example code from the Parrot SDK for the AR series of drones.
+This is a Docker container based on Ubuntu 12.04 Precise (FROM ubuntu:precise) that compiles the Parrot SDK v2.
+The original SDK was released in 2009 for the AR series of drones.
+This docker containter was created because as the SDK code no longer compiles in later linuxes.

 The SDK is included as a blob in this repo (~65MB) and can also be freely downloaded [from here](http://developer.parrot.com/docs/SDK2/ARDrone_SDK_2_0_1.zip).
 The SDK code is included here for convenience and retains the original licence(s).